 To save you even more trouble, simplify dessert time by serving a combo of homemade and store-bought treats.
 And think small.
 Just a few itty-bitty desserts will do the trick.
-Try on these perfectly portioned sweets for size: Love Note Conversation Heart Dipped Oreo Cookies, Fannie May Love & Romance Chocolate Strawberries, Valentine’s Day Gourmet Pretzel Rods, Cheryl’s I Love You Rose Cookie Flower Pot.
+Try on these perfectly portioned sweets for size: Love Note Conversation Heart Dipped Oreo Cookies, Fannie May Love & Romance Chocolate Strawberries, Valentine’s Day Gourmet Pretzel Rods, Cheryl’s Hearts Cookie Flower Pot.

 Valentine’s Day Dinner Tip No. 6: Give your dining space a quick makeover.